 Drinking water must be protected against undesirable substances

 According to the German Drinking Water Ordinance (Trinkwasserverordnung TrinkwV), materials used to construct or maintain systems for the extraction, treatment or distribution of drinking water and those in contact with drinking water must not:

 - directly or indirectly reduce the protection to human health

 - adversely change the odour or taste of the water, or

 - allow substances to pass into drinking water in quantities beyond those which are unavoidable when complying with the generally accepted technical regulations.

-These general requirements have been substantiated for organic materials, particularly in the guidelines of the German Environment Agency and in terms of microbial growth in the DVGW worksheet W 270.
+These general requirements had formerly been specified for organic materials particularly in the guidelines of the German Environment Agency and in terms of microbial growth in the DVGW worksheet W 270.
 The German Environment Agency’s guidelines for organic materials are also summarised under the umbrella term “KTW guidelines”.
-It is not strictly mandatory to use the KTW guidelines, however, product certifications in particular make them necessary.
+It was not strictly mandatory to apply the KTW guidelines, however, product certifications in particular made them necessary.
 When certifying products for use with drinking water, certification bodies that are accredited for the drinking water sector, such as DVGW CERT GmbH, require evidence of hygienic safety, provided by the results of testing in line with the KTW guidelines.
-There is no specific requirement to date for certification that solely evaluates adequate hygiene.
+There was no specific requirement for certification that solely evaluated hygienic suitability.

 New assessment criteria plus hygiene certificate for plastics